Catherine Eddowes: Investigation

 Due to the location of Mitre Square, the City of London Police, under the command of Detective Inspector James McWilliam, joined the existing Metropolitan Police manhunt to identify and apprehend the perpetrator.
-A house-to-house search was conducted by the City Police but nothing suspicious or of use to the enquiry was discovered.
+A house-to-house search was conducted by the City Police, but nothing suspicious or of use to the enquiry was discovered.

 A small mustard tin containing two pawn tickets was discovered among Eddowes's personal possessions.
-One ticket had been issued on 31 August to one Emily Birell in relation to a flannel shirt; the other to a Church Street pawnbroker named Smith, issued on 29 September, to one Jane Kelly in relation to a pair of boots.
+One ticket had been issued on 31 August to Emily Birell in relation to a flannel shirt; the other to a Church Street pawnbroker named Smith, issued on 29 September to Jane Kelly in relation to a pair of boots.
 Published details of these tickets led to John Kelly identifying the decedent as his common-law wife on 2 October after he read reports pertaining to the pawn tickets and the distinctive tattoo upon the victim's left forearm in the newspapers.
-His identification was soon confirmed by Catherine Eddowes's older sister, Eliza Gold.
+His identification was soon confirmed by Eddowes's older sister, Eliza Gold.
 No money was found on her.
-Though the murder occurred within the City of London, it was close to the boundary of Whitechapel where the previous Whitechapel murders had occurred.
-The mutilation of Eddowes's body and the abstraction of her left kidney and part of her womb by her murderer bore the signature of Jack the Ripper and was very similar in nature to that of earlier victim Annie Chapman.
+Although the murder occurred within the City of London, it was close to the boundary of Whitechapel, where the previous Whitechapel murders had occurred.
+The mutilation of Eddowes's body and the abstraction of her left kidney and part of her womb bore the signature of Jack the Ripper and was very similar in nature to that of earlier victim Annie Chapman.